Akhandsikarwar01/Akhandsikarwar01/README.md

 - 👋 Hi, I’m @Akhandsikarwar01
 - 🌱 I’m currently learning Python
 - 📫 How to reach me akhandsikarwar@hotmail.com
-- 🎓 Currently pursuing B.Tech in CSE (AI & ML) from Galgotias & BS in Data Science from IIT Madras.
+- 🎓 Currently pursuing BS in Data Science from IIT Madras.

 <!---
 Akhandsikarwar01/Akhandsikarwar01 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.